 Inflation affects your cost of living in that the higher the rate, the less of a product you can buy for the same amount of money.
 If your income doesn’t increase at the same rate as inflation, you’re left severely out of pocket.
-It has been forecast that inflation is to reach a high of 7.25% in April so we can expect interest rates to keep rising too as a way to combat this.
+It has been forecast that inflation is to reach a high of 7.25% in April.
+Therefore, we can expect interest rates to keep rising too as a way to combat this.
 The question, though, is how high are interest rates expected to go?

 What has caused the inflation rate to rise so rapidly?